loudonlune/garcore/README.md

 If you would like to see more of my trash, go here: http://completegar.com/

+# Downloads

+Binaries for GarCore (A0.1 Build 1): http://completegar.com/work/GarCore/GarCore-1.8.9-A0.1_1.jar

 # Modpacks
 You are allowed to use this in modpacks, along with all the mods I create with it.
 Go crazy and tell your friends.